 And I picked it up and purchased it because we were running out of time.
 The bookstore was closing.
 And I didn’t get to read it until after I walked out of the door and sat down on the nearest bench and started to go through the prologue and the first couple of pages and I was in tears within the third page.
 The book moved me because I automatically related to the story that you were telling.

 It was basically my story and I think that other people will find this story very familiar, especially people that have experienced stroke.
 What made it even more fascinating for me was that for the first time, I personally had come across somebody.
 And this is not a fantastic or great thing but had experienced a stroke but somebody who was intimately knowledgeable and aware of, you know, the goings on in the brain and in your career.

-And I was also noticing that I didn’t feel like talking with people as much and, and feeling generally more sad.
-And all of that turned out to be, as I found out, trauma related to my work, so is not only suffering post traumatic stress, disorder, trauma, but also depression.
-So that’s the early part of the story, that’s what was happening before the stroke and because of that diagnosis, so I went and saw a senior psychologist who had a lot of respect for.
+And I was also noticing that I didn’t feel like talking with people as much and, and feeling generally sad.
+And all of that turned out to be, as I found out, trauma related to my work, so is not only suffering from post-traumatic stress, disorder, and trauma but also depression.
+So that’s the early part of the story, that’s what was happening before the stroke, and because of that diagnosis, I went and saw a senior psychologist who had a lot of respect for.

 Yeah, I understand.
 Curiously, when you’re somebody with your background, so from my understanding you were a psychiatrist, or psychologist were you?